stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/05_Extending/06_Aspects.md

 # Aspects

-Aspect oriented programming is the idea that some logic abstractions can be applied across various type hierarchies "after the fact", altering the behavior of the system without altering the code structures that are already in place.
+Aspect oriented programming is the idea that some logic abstractions can be applied across various type hierarchies "after the fact", altering the behaviour of the system without altering the code structures that are already in place.

 > In computing, aspect-oriented programming (AOP) is a programming paradigm which isolates secondary or supporting
 > functions from the main program's business logic.
 It aims to increase modularity by allowing the separation of